tudelft3d/geo2020/templates/index.md

 ### What should the thesis contain?

 <!-- http://web.stanford.edu/~pmcmahon/ThesisWritingTips.pdf -->
-While you're allowed to structure your thesis you way you like it, good theses (ie the ones that got hight marks) roughly follow this structure:
+While you're allowed to structure your thesis you way you like it, good theses (ie the ones that usually get high marks) roughly follow this structure:

 ##### 1. Introduction (~7 pages)